SingaporeMotherhood | Parenting

 I want every parent to be happy when leaving my event.
-My aim is for every event that I organise to be filled with educational fun, and bonding activities for parents and their babies.
+My aim is for every event that I organise to have educational fun, and bonding activities for parents and their babies.
 My other dream is to offer freelance jobs to mums.
-Having not worked for a year when I was pregnant, I felt the loneliness and stress when one needs to start finding job and get in touch with society life again.
+Having not worked for a year when I was pregnant, I felt the loneliness and stress when I tried to start finding job and get in touch with society again.

 It took one month from planning to execution to set up Supreme Parents and Bizvents.
 I incorporated the company in September 2016, then started doing marketing and looking for vendors and sponsors.
 I invested $40,000 — most of it for the parent brand Bizvents Pte Ltd — to create a website (it’s not up yet).
 It is a one-woman operation for now, but I have outsourced bits and pieces, such as collecting sponsorship items, to friends or vendors.